-There is very little evidence for effectiveness of sleep-promoting drugs apart from melatonin.
-A meta analysis (Braam et al, 2009) indicated that melatonin (1-9mg) decreases sleep latency and number of wakes per night, and increases total sleep time in individuals with intellectual disabilities.
+There is little evidence for effectiveness of sleep-promoting drugs, apart from melatonin.
+A meta-analysis (Braam et al, 2009) indicated that melatonin (1-9mg) decreases sleep latency and number of wakes per night, and increases total sleep time in individuals with intellectual disabilities.
 There were few adverse events in the relatively short-term studies included, however long term safety requires further research.

 Recommendations